 idolatry in that he worships himself and his own qualities -- failing, of

-which were basically granted to us at birth cannot truly be
+were basically granted to us at birth cannot truly be considered "ours".
+We

-in realizing our potential, the degree to which we humbly make good the
+potential, the degree to which we humbly make good the trust G-d has

 Maimonides (Mishne Torah Hil' De'os 1:4

-character traits, states that ordinarily the golden middle is our
+proper character traits, states that ordinarily the golden middle is our

 best approach to life.
 One should not be too lustful or too ascetic, too

 cheap or too extravagant, too sullen or too frivolous.
 Nevertheless, there

 And the reason for this is that arrogance is not just a matter of a single

 he will be capable of forging a relationship with G-d.
 To do so requires

 that we give up a little of ourselves.
 If we recognize the G-d who entrusted

 us with our abilities, we can begin to repay that G-d and make good His

 But there is something far more subtle here.
 Most sins and negative

 is also an elusive one, but for another discussion...)
 A great rabbi (I

-believe it was R. Moshe Sofer, of 18th-19th Century central Europe)) once
+believe it was R. Moshe Sofer, of 18th-19th century central Europe)) once

 remarked that signs of humility may themselves be a form of arrogance.
 I

-think this can be best illustrated with a good Jewish joke I
+think this can best be illustrated with a classic Jewish joke.

-Kippur eve.
+eve.
 The mood was tense, palpably so -- the strong feelings of remorse over

 past deeds, anxiousness to get going with the services.
 The full solemnity

 of the day weighed heavily upon the congregation.
-Suddenly,
+Suddenly, the rabbi, no

-himself on the back bench.
+himself down on the back bench.
 Rather bewildered by all the commotion, he

 figures that this must be the synagogue custom or something, and so he too

-point the rabbi turns to the beadle and says, "Oich mir a gornisht!"
+the rabbi turns to the beadle and says, "Oich mir a gornisht!"
+(Poorly

 I was never a very good joke teller, and in that spirit I'll do the

 driven home.
 What was funny about the scene?
-Because when the rabbi or someone "important" humbles himself before G-d he's doing
+Because when the rabbi or

-something.
+somebody "important" humbles himself before G-d he's *doing* something.
 In

 spite of his greatness he's admitting his smallness.
-And
+And that admission, of

-one I've observed close up many a time.
+I've observed close up many a time.
 Say someone keeps to himself and refuses

 to receive honors (say during synagogue services).
-He may
+On the outside he might